Axemay/Axemay/README.md

 <p>Now, I am dedicated to learn and developer the essential hard skills to work in Front-End development.
 In order to achieve that objective, I am working in personal projects and challenges that I find on the internet.
 In addition, I am working to improve my english (intermediate) and french (beginer) skills.</p>

-<p>When I am not studying or working, I spend my time playing video and board games with my friends, watching movies and series or reading a book. </p>
+<p>When I'm not studying or working, I spend time playing videogame and board games with friends, watching movies and TV series or reading a book.</p>

 <p>A curiosity about me is that wherever you see me, I will probably be with a cup of coffee in my hand. ☕</p>
 <br>